Analysis | Women’s Football Is Just Starting to Roar

 Granted, the absolute numbers are still tiny.
 Average attendance in 2021-2022 was 6,961, according to Euromonitor, whereas the Manchester United men’s team averaged more than 73,000 that season.
 Broadcast rights for the WSL for the next three years were sold for £25 million ($32 million) — about 0.5% of the £5 billion paid for Premier League rights.
 The top 20 women’s teams tracked by Deloitte had average revenue of about €2.4 million ($2.6 million) in 2021-22; Manchester City, Real Madrid and Liverpool all made more than €700 million.

-At the same time, this means exponential growth is almost certain to continue for the foreseeable future, irrespective of who wins Sunday’s final.
+At the same time, this means exponential growth is almost certain to continue for the foreseeable future, irrespective of Sunday’s disappointment for the England team.
 The women’s game is “still essentially in startup mode,” an independent review commissioned by the UK government said last month.
 As a relatively new (offshoot) industry, women’s football also has the potential to attract new customers and revenue streams.
 The atmosphere at women’s matches tends to be more family-oriented and free of abusive language — a contrast to the men’s game, with its legacy of aggression and occasional hooliganism.

 It’s important to remember how far and how quickly women’s football has come, after being held back and neglected for so long.
 Those barriers included a 1921 ban on women playing on Football Association grounds, a prohibition that was reversed only in 1970.
 One measure of how things have changed comes from Gurinder Chadha, director of the 2002 film Bend It Like Beckham, an inspiration to many of the current generation of champion women footballers.